netsys-lab/bittorrent-over-scion/README.md

 ### Help Info
 Run `bittorrent-over-scion -h` to get a full overview of all command line flags and their explanations.

+### Demo Torrent
+We provide a running seeder and a sample torrent file in the [demo](https://github.com/netsys-lab/bittorrent-over-scion/demo) folder.
+Please visit the readme for further information.

 ## Roadmap
 - [ ] Support SCION HTTP tracker
 - [x] Support Dht based peer discovery